YatechDev/CI_PP1_Ninja_Ramen/README.md

 ### Accessibility

-I used "The WAVE WebAIM web accessibility evaluation tool" to test the code for accessibility and the same error appeared on each of the subpages.
+I used "The WAVE WebAIM web accessibility evaluation tool" to test the code for accessibility.
-The label for input has an icon in it for a "hamburger menu" purpose, and has no other content.
-The tool treats this as an error.
-No other errors were detected on any of the subpages.
+The first test I conducted detected an error on each of the subpages.
+The label I used to create the "hamburger menu" had empty content and this was causing an accessibility error.
+The problem has been solved and described in the "Bugs" section, and new tests have been carried out, which showed no errors with the accessibility on the site.

 <details><summary>Home</summary>
 <img src="docs/accessibility/access-home.png" alt="Accesibility of Home-Page">